dm7/fundooNotes/readme.md

 Notes taking application.
 The notes can be of any type, list, image, link while adding the labels/tags to the note.
 Setting the reminder to the note and collaborating with multiple other users.

+## Small fixes (Urgent) ToDo
+* Add environments .env file and mainain the tokens, keys, credentials & sensitive details
+* Comments should have been there, Have the habbit of commenting as an then we code.
+Need to detail that out.
+* Add tox automation testing
+* Add loggers, debuggers
+* Add containers, like docker
+* Add backend database, PostgreSQL

 # ****Small Term Feature Targets****
 ## Milestone 1
 * Allow user to register and login using github social login